 - Tell an adult you trust as soon as possible.
-This could be: a parent or someone else in your family; another member of staff at the sports club; a teacher or school counsellor; your doctor or school nurse. - Contact one of the organisations listed at the end of this leaflet.
+This could be: a parent or someone else in your family; a member of staff at the sports club; a teacher or school counsellor; your doctor or school nurse. - We know that many young people prefer to tell a friend when they are distressed about abuse.
+If anyone shares information about abuse with you then it is essential that you encourage and support them to tell an adult who can help. - Contact one of the organisations listed at the end of this leaflet.
 They will know who can help you in your area. - You club will have a Club Welfare Officer.
 Find out who they are and tell them abut your worries. - Make sure you are not alone again with the person who has tried to harm you.

-If the Club Welfare Officer at your club cannot or does not help you or if you don't want to speak to them or your parents you can contact the RFL Safeguarding Team on 0844 477 7113 option 6 or at safeguarding@rfl.uk.com
+If the Club Welfare Officer at your club cannot or does not help you or if you don't want to speak to them or your parents you can contact the RFL Safeguarding Team on 0844 477 7113 option 6 or at safeguarding@rfl.uk.com.

-Alternatively you can contact any of the specialist organisations listed on the next page.
+Alternatively you can contact any of the specialist organisations listed at the end of this booklet.

-Welcome to Rugby League we hope you have many years of enjoyment playing, watching and supporting Rugby League.
+Welcome to Rugby League we hope you have many years of enjoyment playing, watching and supporting Rugby League